 Immaculate closes with a beautiful love song entitled Anything.
 This one will have you taking your loved one and dancing a slow dance wherever you hear it played.
 Yeah, it’s that good.

 These are just some of the eleven great songs on Little Immaculate White Fox.
 I don’t want to tell you everything.
 You just need to discover the songs for yourself by ordering the disc by clicking on the image above.
-You can also read the Boomerocity interview with Pearl right here.
+You can also read the Boomerocity interview with Pearl by clicking on the widget at the bottom of this page..

 Keep an eye on this girl, folks.
 We’re going to be hearing a lot from her for a very long time.